ROBOPOL: Social Robotics Meets Vehicular Communications for Cooperative Automated Driving: Introduction

 \section{Introduction}

-\IEEEPARstart{O}n the way towards a ubiquitous proliferation of autonomous vehicles (AVs) intermediate automation adoption phases are practically unavoidable.
-While AVs fully take over driving responsibilities, \emph{automated} vehicles can assist human drivers through Advanced Driver Assistance Systems (ADAS).
-Furthermore, there is gradual progress in vehicular communications (V2X) and respective \emph{cooperation} abilities of the vehicles.
-Since both these processes will not happen homogeneously for all vehicles at once, different vehicles with different levels of autonomy and cooperation will share the space on our roads~\cite{Richard2023} in a \emph{mixed traffic}\footnote{Mixed traffic is often defined as one of vehicles with different automation levels, while our broader interpretation encompasses an additional dimension of connectivity.}.
-Classifications reflecting such technological deployment phases consider both SAE-defined automation levels (Level 0 to Level 5) and V2X connectivity phases (Day 1, Day 2, Day 3+).
+\IEEEPARstart{O}n the way towards a ubiquitous proliferation of \acp{AV}, intermediate automation adoption phases are practically unavoidable.
+While \acp{AV} fully take over driving responsibilities, \emph{automated} vehicles can assist human drivers through \ac{ADAS}.
+Furthermore, there is gradual progress in \ac{V2X} communications and respective \emph{cooperation} abilities of the vehicles.
+Since both these processes will not happen homogeneously for all vehicles at once, different vehicles with different levels of autonomy and cooperation will share the space on our roads~\cite{Richard2023} in a \emph{mixed traffic}.
+Classifications reflecting such technological deployment phases consider both SAE-defined automation levels (Level 0 to Level 5) and \ac{V2X} connectivity phases (Day 1, Day 2, Day 3+).
 The highest level of autonomy envisions vehicles operating independently, while the lower levels require varying degrees of human intervention.
-At lower levels, human drivers primarily operate vehicles, progressing to AVs driving themselves with occasional human input.
-V2X phases follow a similar progression: Day 1 focuses on basic status updates performed by the vehicles, Day 2 enables sensor data sharing, and Day 3+ incorporates cooperative maneuvering capabilities enabled by exchange and adjustment of their trajectories to prioritize efficiency and safety~\cite{Ott2022}.
+At lower levels, human drivers primarily operate vehicles, progressing to \acp{AV} driving themselves with occasional human input. \ac{V2X} phases follow a similar progression: Day 1 focuses on basic status updates performed by the vehicles, Day 2 enables sensor data sharing, and Day 3+ incorporates cooperative maneuvering capabilities enabled by exchange and adjustment of their trajectories to prioritize efficiency and safety~\cite{Ott2022}.

-Even if over time the automation and connectivity of vehicles increases, this does not necessarily apply to Vulnerable Road Users (VRUs).
-As long as traffic will also include human participants, especially VRUs, such as pedestrians and cyclists, a true global increase in safety and efficiency is only possible if humans are allowed to partake in and benefit from the information sharing.
+Even if over time the automation and connectivity of vehicles increases, this does not necessarily apply to \acp{VRU}.
+As long as traffic will also include human participants, especially \acp{VRU}, such as pedestrians and cyclists, a true global increase in safety and efficiency is only possible if humans are allowed to partake in and benefit from the information sharing.
 In other words, the information generated and communicated by vehicular systems needs to be available to humans, in human-understandable ways~\cite{bied2024autonomous}.